mengye22/VBA-challenge/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Having conditional formatting that will highlight positive change in green and negative change in red.

 * The result should look as follows.